Adobe-Marketing-Cloud/aep-sdks-documentation/beta/project-griffon/set-up-project-griffon.md

 {% tab title="Android" %}
 ### endSession

-This API ends the active session and will ensure that no data is sent to a Project Griffon session.
+This API ends the active session and ensures that no data is sent to a Project Griffon session.

 #### Java
 ````java